What Happens if a Construction Worker Gets Hurt on the Job?

 Who to Sue

+Who you sue will depend on your specific case and the kind of lawsuit you bring.
 Many construction projects involve several construction companies.
 You may work for the general contractor, but several subcontractors may be involved.
+One of these subcontractors may have caused your injury.
+In this case, you would sue the subcontractor.

-Other times, multiple parties will be at fault.
+With product liability, the company that manufactured the faulty equipment is at fault, and you will sue them.
+Other times, multiple parties could be at fault.
 Figuring out who to sue can be complex.
 A construction accident lawyer can help you figure this out and ensure you get the best possible outcome.

 If you are a construction worker wondering what your legal options are, the good news is that many attorneys provide free consultations.
 These meetings are a terrific resource for both attorney and client.
 The attorney can hear the facts of the case, and the client can see if the lawyer meets their needs.